-I now go on to outline the doctrine of the LOLR, citing examples from history which are relevant to each point.
-These are the "accepted wisdom" which, I argue, is called into question by the sub-prime crisis.
+We now go on to outline the currently accepted views and attitudes to the LOLR, citing examples from history that are relevant to each point.
+These are the "accepted wisdom" in central banks, international organisations and in much of academia, which, we argue, is called into question by the sub-prime crisis.
+See for example Stevens (2008), He (2000) and Freixas et al (2000) for respective recent views.